“How much does rehab cost?” is a nuanced question, with many variables impacting the overall cost of treatment.

 How Much Does Rehab Cost with Insurance

-Rehab cost for insurance will vary from plan to plan and from provider to provider.
+If you’re wondering, “how much does rehab cost with insurance?”, we can tell you that rehab costs with insurance will vary from plan to plan and from provider to provider.

 With treatment ranging from completely free to over $100,000 a month, you’ll find most treatment programs cost anywhere from $2,000 to $25,000 monthly, whether you’re using insurance or paying out of pocket.

-The most important thing is to establish whether your health insurance policy will cover all or part of the costs of treatment, and whether you are entitled to inpatient or outpatient treatment under your policy.
+The most important thing when you’re wondering “how much does rehab cost?” is to establish whether your health insurance policy will cover all or part of the costs of treatment, and whether you are entitled to inpatient or outpatient treatment under your policy.

 There is no substitute for speaking with your insurer directly, so you can quickly and easily determine your best course of action now you’re ready for recovery.